 La Sacra Infermeria was the main hospital built by the Order of the Knights of St John to care for the sick.
 At the time it was one of the main hospital in Europe.

 Manoel Theatre is one of the oldest theaters in the world that is still operable.
-Here a series of plays, musicals and pantomimes are performed within this theatre.
-To buy tickets for the museum and theatre visit.
+Here, a series of plays, musicals and pantomimes are performed within this theatre.
+To buy tickets for the museum and theatre to visit.

 Apart from this theatre, you will find other various theatres at the capital city.
 See a show at Mediterranean Conference Centre, Teatru Rjal, Spazzju Kreattiv Theatre at St. James Cavalier and Valletta Campus Theatre.